AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-04-learn-to-code-without-wasting-time-and-money.md

 I also highly recommend that you avoid using a GUI client for Git, as they prevent you from mastering and remembering common Git commands.
 The command-line is your friend, not your enemy.
 If you struggle to remember what a certain command does, or how to achieve something in Git, feel free to reference [the Atlassian docs](https://www.atlassian.com/git)—they're very well written.
 You'll also find many excellent answers to common Git questions on StackOverflow.

-{% include linkedHeading.html heading="Know that Leetcode Is Not the Answer" level=2 %}
+## Know that Leetcode Is Not the Answer

 Remember the SATs and ACTs?
 Most people would rather not.
 It's a time when you're cramming material and vocabulary that you'll likely never need to use in your future, just for the sake of validating your intelligence so you can get into college.
 I hated the entire process and only appreciated one or two math tricks I learned along the way.